Fuzss/puzzleslib/README.md

 # Puzzles Lib

 A Minecraft mod.
-Downloads can be found on CurseForge.
+Downloads can be found on CurseForge and Modrinth.

 ![](https://i.imgur.com/4htIK3r.png)